-To catch an attack and attacker, both the administrator and the organization need to be prepared.
+To catch an attack and an attacker, both the administrator and the organization need to be prepared.
 This can come in a few different forms.
-One option is a honeypot: a portion of the network that is set up to lure the attacker into thinking there is value within it.
-In many cases, such as those included here, the honeypot is being monitored and alerts will be sent out when the attacker tries to leverage the honeypot.
+One option is a honeypot: a portion of the network that is set up to lure an attacker into thinking there is value within it.
+In many cases, such as those included here, the honeypot is monitored, and alerts will be sent out when an attacker tries to leverage it.

 For our first honeypot, we are going to manipulate the most sought-after account in Active Directory.
 Of course, we are talking about the built-in Administrator user account.
-This account cannot be deleted, so it is often attackers’ target.
+This account cannot be deleted, so it is often the target of attackers.
 The key to this honeypot is to ensure the attacker thinks the account is legitimate and active.

 In this instance, we are going to keep the Administrator account enabled, but try to hide it the best we can.
 Here’s what you need to do to the Administrator account:

 Rename the account: It’s a good idea to name the account like any other user account.
 That means giving it a real name, like Tom Adams, with a username that matches your naming convention, say “tadams.”

 Remove its description: Next, you want to remove the default description for the built-in Administrator, which says, “Built-in account for administering the computer/domain.”

 Create a user account named “Administrator”: Now that the built-in Administrator account is renamed, you can create a user account named “Administrator.”